 The share capital of a Singapore company refers to the sum of money invested in the business in order to carry out its undertakings.
 According to Chapter 50 in the Singapore Companies Act the share capital of a company is subject to alterations such as increases or decreases if certain conditions are satisfied.
 The shares of a company can be separated into classes that will offer different rights to its owners.
-All the information about the share capital must be stated in the company’s Articles of Association.
+Before opening a company in Singapore, investors must know that all the information about the share capital must be stated in the company’s Articles of Association.

 Companies in Singapore will have an issued capital which represents the value of the shares subscribed by the company members.
 Companies may also have an unpaid capital which resides in issued shares which are not paid in full.
 The last type of share capital a company in Singapore can have is the paid capital which is the amount subscribed by the founder upon incorporation with the Accounting and Corporate Regulatory Authority.